aniketgate29/Business-Management-System-Python-Django/README.md

-# inventory-management
+# Business-management
-This is a inventory management system
+This is a business management system